-- 8. Details of the highest authority responsible for implementation and oversight of the Business Responsibility policy (ies). - Ms. Ritu Kapur, Managing Director and CEO - 9.
-Does the entity have a specified Committee of the Board/ Director responsible for decision making on sustainability related issues?
+8. Details of the highest authority responsible for implementation and oversight of the Business Responsibility policy (ies).

+Ms. Ritu Kapur, Managing Director and CEO

+9. Does the entity have a specified Committee of the Board/ Director responsible for decision making on sustainability related issues?
 (Yes / No).
-If yes, provide details. - Yes.
-Managing Director oversees the implementation of the Policies. - Details of Review of NGRBCs by the Company: Indicate whether review was undertaken by Director / Committee of the Board/ Any other Committee
+If yes, provide details.

+Yes.
+Managing Director oversees the implementation of the Policies.

+10. Details of Review of NGRBCs by the Company: Indicate whether review was undertaken by Director / Committee of the Board/ Any other Committee

-Subject for Review Indicate whether review was undertaken by Director / Committee of the Board/ Any other Committee Frequency (Annually/ Half yearly/ Quarterly/ Any other - please specify) P1 P2 Р3 P4 P5 P6 P7 P8 P9 P1 P2 РЗ P4 P5 Р6 P7 P8 P9 Performance against above policies and follow up action Director Director Director Director Director Director Director Director Director Annually Compliance with statutory requirements of relevance to the principles, and, rectification of any non-compliances Director Director Director Director Director Director Director Director Director Annually
+Subject for Review Indicate whether review was undertaken by Director / Committee of the Board/ Any other Committee Fre - - lf yea ise sp - erly/ P1 P2 P3 P4 P5 P6 P7 P8 P9 P1 P2 Р3 Р4 P5 P6 P7 P8 P9 Performance against above policies and follow up action Director Director Director Director Director Director Director Director Director Annually Annually Annually Annually Annually Annually Annually Annually Annually Compliance with statutory requirements of relevance to the principles, and, rectification of any non-compliances Director Director Director Director Director Director Director Director Director Annually Annually Annually Annually Annually Annually Annually Annually Annually